-Typically scheduled for the first Mardi Gras weekend, this fun run loops around the Entertainment District, under the colorful Mardi Gras arch, and through The Strand District.
-Runners usually dress up in festive costumes – feel like part of a parade as you make your way through the heart of the Mardi Gras zone.
+Scheduled for the first weekend of Mardi Gras!, this fun run loops around the Entertainment District, under the colorful Mardi Gras arch, and through The Strand District.
+Runners usually dress up in festive costumes — you’ll feel like part of a parade as you make your way through the heart of the Mardi Gras! zone.

 The run registration includes a two-day admission to Mardi Gras!
 Galveston, access to a balcony party, a participation medal, free drinks, and other fun goodies.

 Mardi Gras!
-Galveston has a whole day dedicated to everything you and your kids will enjoy together.
-While some activities like a coloring contest take place before Mardi Gras, during the festival there’s a trio of back-to-back kid-friendly afternoon parades.
+Galveston has a whole special day for kids and families to enjoy together.
+While some activities like a coloring contest take place before Mardi Gras!, there's a trio of back-to-back kid-friendly afternoon parades during the festival.

 Family Gras!
 Galveston kicks off with the Shriners Hospitals for Children & Sunshine Kids Parade, where clowns, floats, and mini cars cruise down the strand tossing beads and candy.